chandraharsha111/hugocontentdraft/content/posts/Exploring-AI-and-LLMs.md

 ### MCP Server

-For live, dynamic, or specialized data, the system calls the *MCP Server*:
+For live, dynamic, or specialized data, the system calls the *MCP Server* using the Model Context Protocol introduced by Anthropic in late 2024 to provide context from external sources to LLM's:

 - **Access provision**: Provides access to tools (*APIs*, calculators, real-time data sources) or proprietary datasets not within the standard training or vector DB.
 - **Data processing**: These results are processed—tokenized and embedded—and then injected into the token stream/context considered by the LLM, offering real-time augmentation.